How to quickly improve your understanding of spoken English

 Are you afraid of listening to natives too?

 How well do you understand English from listening?
-I have never met a student in 15 years who would say it’s a walk in the park for them.
-I mean, adult learners.
+I have never met an adult learner in 15 years who would say it's a walk in the park for them.
 Really.
 Never.

 'Boy, this is the hardest part, because you not only need to understand what the other person is talking, which is hard due to all the different accents there is, but you also need to comprehend what they are talking!'

 'But listening, oh boy, that’s the tough one.
 You have to face native speed of speech, accents, intonation… I always thought English as a “hungry language”, its speakers “eat” a lot of letters we were taught they were pronounced.
 And you seem to say full sentences without moving your lips.
 We just hear a mumble.'

 These are just some answers I received when I asked which skill is the hardest in learning English.